-The Financial Management Harmonization Working Group (FMHWG) consists of representatives from five multilateral development banks (MDBs): World Bank (current chair), African Development Bank, Asian Development Bank, Inter-American Development Bank, and Islamic Development Bank.
+The Financial Management Harmonization Working Group (FMHWG) consists of representatives from five multilateral development banks (MDBs): World Bank (current chair), African Development Bank, Asian Development Bank, Inter-American Development Bank, Islamic Development Bank, International Fund for Agricultural Development (IFAD), New Development Bank (NDB), and European Investment Bank (EIB).
 The Group meets quarterly to promote the harmonization of their policies and practices in financial management, and to operationalize the development effectiveness agenda.
 The Group also focuses on fostering collaboration in FM diagnostic work, financial reporting and auditing, fiduciary risk assessments, FM capacity building in client countries, and use of country public financial management systems.

 Cooperation between the World Bank and INTOSAI is primarily governed by the INTOSAI-Donor Cooperation Memorandum of Understanding (MoU).
 The MoU strives to augment and strengthen support to the supreme audit institution (SAI) community, and recognizes the value of SAIs in strengthening governance, accountability, and poverty reduction.